 - A Just Wage: Increase educators’ salaries an average of 3% per year during the 3-year contract term (retroactive to 2020-2021)

-- Fair Workload for K-8 World Language Teachers: Reduce the untenable workload of the district’s K-8 World Language teachers
+- Fair Workload for K-8 World Language Teachers: Reduce the untenable workload of the district’s K-8 World Language teachers, who are required to teach more classes across multiple grade levels without opportunities to participate in their school communities

-- Adequate Staffing: Hire additional personnel from under-represented Brookline neighborhoods to increase the diversity of our staff and cover building-based duties, opening up time for common planning time for educators
+- Adequate Staffing: Hire additional personnel from Brookline neighborhoods facing the highest unemployment rates to increase the diversity of our staff, cover building-based duties, and open up common planning time for educators

 - Retaining a Diverse Workforce: Grant BIPOC (Black, Indigenous, and People of Color) educators Professional Teacher States (PTS) as early as allowed by law and regular meeting with the superintendent